Hořice

 Hořice (/cs/; Horschitz) is a town in Jičín District in the Hradec Králové Region of the Czech Republic.
+It has about 8,400 inhabitants.
+The town is located on the border between the Jičín Uplands and East Elbe Table, near the Bystřice River.

-It has about 8,500 inhabitants.
-The history of the town is connected to the stone mining in the area, which caused its economic growth.
+The history of Hořice is connected to the stone mining in the area, which caused its economic growth.
 The town is known for its secondary school of applied arts and for the production of the traditional confectionery Hořické trubičky.

 Administrative division

 Hořice consists of seven municipal parts (in brackets population according to the 2021 census):